-SMesh: Air Sensor Networks to Support Fire Management
+SMesh: Radio Sensor Networks to Support Fire Management

-Pioneering smoke monitoring systems using radio-powered air sensors to monitor smoke from prescribed burns in real-time.
+Pioneering environmental monitoring systems using radio-powered air sensors to monitor prescribed burns in real-time.

 Learn More